What Happens After Death?

 Protestants may wish to consider what Martin Luther wrote on 13 January 1522:

-It is probable, in my opinion, that, with very few exceptions indeed, the dead sleep in utter insensibility till the day of judgment...
-On what authority can it be said that the souls of the dead may not sleep out the interval between earth and heaven...
+It is probable, in my opinion, that, with very few exceptions indeed, the dead sleep in utter insensibility till the day of judgment ...
+On what authority can it be said that the souls of the dead may not sleep out the interval between earth and heaven ...
 (Luther M. Translated by W. Hazlitt.
 The life of Luther written by himself.
 M. Michelet, ed.
 Bohn's Standard Library.
 G. Bell, 1904, p.
 133)

 So, even Martin Luther somewhat understood that death is like sleep.

-The Bible teaches “the dead know nothing” (Ecclesiastes 9:5).
+Consider further that the Bible teaches “the dead know nothing” (Ecclesiastes 9:5).

 Sadly, even some who were sabbath-keepers opposed the sabbath-keepers who taught against the concept that death was like sleep.
 This is was one of the reasons for the split between the Church of God and the group that ended up calling itself Seventh Day Baptists.